MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-mam-ios.md

 2. Select custom apps, add a Bundle or Package ID for iOS, complete the flow, and create the app config policy.
 3. Edit the basic settings.
 The newly added bundle ID should appear in the list of targeted custom apps.

-### Microsoft Azure Authenticator app does not work with Tunnel for MAM iOS conditional access
+### Microsoft Azure Authenticator app does not work with Tunnel for MAM iOS Conditional Access

-**Workaround: If you have a Conditional Access policy for Microsoft Tunnel Gateway that requires multifactor authentication as a Grant Access control, you must implement the "onTokenRequiredWithCallback" method in the Microsoft Tunnel Delegate Class within your Line of Business Applications.
+**Workaround**: If you have a Conditional Access policy for Microsoft Tunnel Gateway that requires multifactor authentication as a Grant Access control, you must implement the "onTokenRequiredWithCallback" method in the Microsoft Tunnel Delegate Class within your Line of Business Applications.

 ### Limitations when using Edge on iOS/iPadOS